On writing three-dimensional villains

 How does this connect to your story?

 Now you know the general steps your dictator-to-be will take in order to secure his or her regime.
 Say that your villain is the dictator.
 But why should the hero fight the dictator?
 The hero needs to have some investment in the old government (or perhaps (s)he wants to form a different government entirely).
 The investment can be simple: maybe this is the hero's home, which should be safeguarded for the hero's friends and family, as well as the benefit of all citizens.
 Perhaps the hero is in the military, and stopping this is his/her job.
 Maybe the dictator is threatening the hero's home country.

 The hero also needs a reason to believe that the dictator will do a bad job.
 Maybe the two are of opposite political ideologies (for example, capitalist vs. communist, a recipe for bitter enemies).
 Maybe the hero knows or knew the antagonist personally and sees a personality flaw.
 The antagonist, according to the hero, could be too inept or unkind to rule.
 Maybe the hero also wants revenge for something the antagonist did.
-Or perhaps the dictator is already in control, and the hero wants to follow the above steps to engineer a coup.
+Or perhaps the dictator is already in total control, and the hero wants to follow the above steps to engineer a coup.

 You have your general outline and research basis.
 Takeovers don't always follow this pattern, but in history they often do.
 For more research, try the following autocrats and empire-builders: Alexander the Great, Ghenghis Khan, Lenin, Stalin, Hitler, Mussolini, Hugo Chavez, and Saddam Hussein.